Poughkeepsie (town), New York: Fire

-Three fire departments cover the town of Poughkeepsie: the Arlington Fire District covers most of the town, from the southern end to the LaGrange line, from the city line north, the Fairview Fire Department covers a small 4 mi section in the northern section of the town near Saint Francis Hospital, and the New Hamburg Fire Department covers the south end.
+Three fire departments cover the town of Poughkeepsie: the Arlington Fire District covers most of the town, from the southern end to the LaGrange line, from the city line north, the Fairview Fire Department covers a small 4 mi section in the northern section of the town near MidHudson Regional Hospital, and the New Hamburg Fire Department covers the south end.
 The fire districts operate a total of seven fire stations spread out over the town, as their district covers a very large area.
 The departments are capable of handling fires, rescues, extrications and natural disasters.
 The departments operate a varied fire apparatus fleet, along with basic life support and advanced life support emergency medical services (EMS) within the Arlington Fire District.
 Within the Fairview section, Mobile Life Support Services is contracted to handle advanced life support calls.
 All EMS transports in the New Hamburg Fire District are covered by Mobile Life Support Services through a contract with the town of Poughkeepsie.

 Police

 Police protection is provided by the Town of Poughkeepsie Police Department.
-When someone calls 911, the call is routed to the Dutchess 911 center in the town of Poughkeepsie, and they route it to the town police department's communications center, who then dispatch the closest unit(s) based on a GPS map.
+When someone calls 911, the call is routed to the Dutchess 911 center in the town of Hyde Park, and they route it to the town police department's communications center, who then dispatch the closest unit(s) based on a GPS map.